-(2) Represents the estimated retirement benefit enhancement that consists of a one-time lump sum payment based on the actuarial present value of a benefit under the non-qualified pension plan assuming that the severance pay period was taken into account for purposes of vesting, and the severance pay constituted covered compensation for purposes of the non-qualified pension plan.
-(3)

-The Value of Unvested Equity Awards includes the following: a. the 'spread' on all unvested stock options that would vest upon termination of employment.
+- Represents the estimated retirement benefit enhancement that consists of a one-time lump sum payment based on the actuarial present value of a benefit under the non-qualified pension plan assuming that the severance pay period was taken into account for purposes of vesting, and the severance pay constituted covered compensation for purposes of the non-qualified pension plan. - The Value of Unvested Equity Awards includes the following: a. the 'spread' on all unvested stock options that would vest upon termination of employment.
 The 'spread' is based on Exelon's closing stock price on December 31, 2014 of \$37.08.
-At that stock price, all unvested stock options are underwater (or out of the money); the value of the executives' unvested performance share units.
-Pursuant to Section 4.1(c) of the CIC Employment Agreement and Section 5.1(c) of the Senior Management Severance Plan, h all of the shares will vest upon termination at the actual level earned and awarded.
+At that - stock price, all unvested stock options are underwater (or out of the money); the value of the executives' unvested performance share units.
+Pursuant to Section 4.1(c) of the CIC Employment Agreement and Section 5.1(c) of the Senior Management Severance Plan, all of the shares will vest upon termination at the actual level earned and awarded.
 The amount above includes the number of unvested shares earned for the 2012 PSU awards, as applicable, as well as the unvested shares earned for the second tranche of the transition award.
 It is assumed that the 2013 and 2014 performance share units are earned at target.
-The applicable, as well as the Unvested shares earned for the second tranche of the transition award.
+The - applicable, as well as the univested shares earned for the second tranche of the transition award.
 It is assumed that the 2013 and 2014 performance share units are earned at target.
-The value of the shares is based on Exelon's closing stock price on December 31, 2014 of \$37.08; and the value of the executives' restricted stock that, pursuant to Section 4.1(d) of the CIC Employment Agreement or the terms of the award, would vest upon a qualifying termination following a change in control.
+The value of the shares is based on Exelon's closing stock price on December 31, 2014 of \$37.08; and c. the value of the executives' restricted stock that, pursuant to Section 4.1(d) of the CIC Employment Agreement or the terms of the award, would vest upon a qualifying termination following a change in control.
 The value of the shares is based on Exelon's closing stock price on December 31, 2014 of \$37.08.

 Estimated costs of healthcare, life insurance and long-term disability coverage which continue during the severance period.

-(4) (5) Estimated costs of outplacement and financial planning services for up to 12 months for all NEOs.

-Estimated costs of outplacement and infancial planning services for up to 2 montris for an NEOS.
-In 2009, the compensation committee adopticy that no future employment or severance agreements will provide for an excise tax gross-up payment.
+- Estimated costs of outplacement and financial planning services for up to 12 months for all NEOs. - Estimated costs of outplacement and infancial plaining services for up to 12 months in all necessity of the compensation committee adopted a policy that no future employment or severance agreements will provide for an excise tax gross-up payment.
 The Senior Management Severance Plan as amended and restated on January 1, 2009 and CIC Employment Agreements that become effective after April 2009 will reduce the executive's parachute payments to his or her safe harbor amount in order to avoid the excise tax imposed under Section 4999 of the Internal Revenue Code.
 Messrs.
-Crane, Cornew, O'Brien and Von Hoene have grandfathered CIC Employment Agreements, which still entitle these NEOs to an excise tax gross-up payment only if the present value of his parachute payments exceed his safe harbor amount by more than 10%.
+Crane, Cornew, O'Brien and Von Hoene have grandfathered CIC Employment Agreements, which still entitle these NEOs to an excise tax gross-up payment only if the present value of this parachute payments exceed his safe harbor amount by more than 10%.
 If the present value of their parachute payments do not exceed the amount permitted by the IRS by more than 10%, their payments are reduced to their safe harbor.

 The estimate of total payments and benefits is based on a December 31, 2014 termination date.
-The company has entered into change in control employment agreement with all of the executives excent for Mr. Theyer who is a participant in the Senior Management Severance Plan and Severance Plan for Severance Renefits are determined ursult to Section 5 of the Senior Management Severance Plan and Severance Renefits are determined ursult to Section 5 of the Senior Management Severance Plan and Severance the participant in the Senior Management Severance Plan and Severance the set for the security of the Section for the security of the security of the security of the severance the participant in the Senior Management Severance Plan and Severance the participant in the Senior Management Severance Plan and Severance the participant is the Senior Management Severance Plan and Severance the participant is the Senior Management Severance Plan and Severance the participant is the Senior Management Severance Plan and Severance the participant is the Senior Management except for Mr. Thaver who is a participant in the Senior Management Severance Plan and severance benefits are determined pursuant to Section 5 of the Senior Management Severance Plan
+The company has entered into change in control employment agreement with all of the executives except for Thaver who is a participant in the Service Management Severance Plan and severance herefits are determined for the service of the service of - except for Mr. Thaver who is a participant in the Senior Management Severance Plan and severance benefits are determined pursuant to Section 5 of the Senior Management Severance Plan